cabiling/GCD_CourseProject/README.md

 Getting and Cleaning Data - Course Project
 ==================================================================

-* Use plyr package for spiltting, applying and combining data.
+* Use plyr package for.
 ```{r}
 library(plyr)
 ```